lllyasviel/Fooocus/readme.md

 Thanks to [camenduru](https://github.com/camenduru)!

-In Colab, you can modify the last line to `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.
+In Colab, you can modify the last line to `!python entry_with_update.py --preset anime --share` or `!python entry_with_update.py --preset realistic --share` for Fooocus Anime/Realistic Edition.

 ### Linux (Using Anaconda)